 Cedar Camp Campground

-Permanently closed due to safety hazards from the 2018 Ranch Fire and 2020 August Complex fires.
-Road access is inaccessible due to slides on M5 Road.
-The campground will be decommissioned.
+Permanently closed due to safety hazards from the 2018 Ranch Fire and 2020 August Complex.
+The access road (M5 Road) is blocked by slides.
+The campground will be decommissioned and is not expected to reopen.

 Fireworks and Explosives are always Prohibited